What can you put in a coffin for cremation?

 There are a few rules to consider

 Exactly what you can put in a coffin will depend on what’s going to happen to it after the funeral.
 There are not usually any restrictions on what you can include if your loved one is being buried in a traditional grave, vault, or mausoleum — that’s a free-standing building which holds people’s coffins (either above ground in sealed stone boxes, or buried beneath the floor).
-But if your loved one is having a green burial, or being cremated, certain things are not allowed - either because they could damage the environment or become dangerous when they’re heated up.
+But if your loved one is having a woodland burial, or being cremated, certain things are not allowed - either because they could damage the environment or become dangerous when they’re heated up.

 The same rules apply whether you've decided to have a cardboard coffin or a more traditional funeral coffin.
 The only difference in your choice of casket is how long the cremation will take.